kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 5. [Non SDA IBNS 2.0 port configuration](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB7-Advanced-Automation/README.md#step-5---non-sda-ibns2.0-port-configuration---use-case)

 ## Step 1 - ***Renaming Interfaces - Use Case***
-So previously within the Composite Templating Lab we introduced a methodology of automatically naming the interfaces within the switch.
+Previously within the Composite Templating Lab we introduced a methodology of automatically naming the interfaces within the switch.
 When a new device or switch/router/access point connects to a switch we want to name those interfaces.
 Naming the uplinks specifically, but also the various wireless access points and IP Phones would be a nice addition.

 The script which we used on the Composite Templates uses an EEM Script which runs whenever a CDP event occurs.